-The Internal Audit Management Department reports periodically to the ACC on the level of implementation of the action plans agreed with the audited parties.
+The Internal Audit Department periodically reports to the CAC on the level of implementation of the action plans agreed upon with the auditees.

-The Group Risk Management and Internal Control area facilitates and supervises, as a Second Line of Defence, the design, implementation, operation and monitoring of the SCIIF, and promotes control awareness in the different business units of the Group.
+On the other hand, as a second line of defense, the Group's Risk Management and Internal Control Department is the area responsible for the design, implementation, operation and monitoring of the SCIIF, and for promoting the control culture in the Group's various business units.